VihreatDeGrona/civicrm-relationshipMembershipACL-module/README.md

 ### Installation
 1. Create `com.github.anttikekki.relationshipMembershipACL` folder to CiviCRM extension folder and copy all files into it.
 Install and enable extension in administration.
-2. Insert row to this module configuration table `civicrm_relationshipMembershipACL_config`. `config_key` column value is `membershipRelationshipTypeAtoBName` and `congif_value` column value is Relationship A to B name that defines membership berween contacts.
+2. Insert row to this module configuration table `civicrm_relationshipMembershipACL_config`. `config_key` column value is `membershipRelationshipTypeAtoBName` and `congif_value` column value is Relationship A to B name that defines membership between contacts.

 This module uses temporary tables in database so CiviCRM MySQL user has to have permissions to create these kind of tables.